The Ghosts Within

 “I am so sorry, no more buses today.”

 “I plead and argue with this pleasantly unapologetic guard, but to no avail.
-I consider launching an American style protest by petulantly parking in this very spot until he relents, but truckers queued up behind me are growing impatient and I’m acutely aware that I cut the line.
-So, as a last act of desperation, I make a final pitch.
+I consider launching an American style protest by petulantly parking in place until he relents, but truckers queued up behind me are growing impatient and I’m acutely aware I cut their line.
+So, as a last resort, I make one final pitch.
 “What if I just take off, will you shoot me?”

-“Our orders are not to shoot anyone today,” he replies.
+“Our orders are not to shoot anyone today,” he answers.
 “I’ll simply call to that building over there and they’ll send a car to arrest you.”

-“They’d have you in three, maybe four minutes of when I call,” he smiles, “hardly enough time to peddle five kilometers uphill to your exit.”
-He looks down at the long line of impatient truckers.
+“They’d have you in three, maybe four minutes,” he smiles, “hardly enough time to peddle five kilometers uphill to your exit.”
+He looks down the long line of impatient truckers.
 “Of course, regulations require I first process all these truckers you made to wait, at least I think that is what today’s regulations say.”
 He stares more closely down the line.
 “That end truck’s my cousin, he’d take you to Milan.”

 “No, I have to get there on my own.”

-“In that case I am almost certain there’s something fishy with my poor cousin’s paperwork that’ll take fifteen, maybe even twenty minutes to clear.
+“In that case I’m almost certain there’s something fishy with my poor cousin’s paperwork that’ll take fifteen, maybe even twenty minutes to sort out.
 How fast can you peddle?”

 “Fast enough to try.”

-“Keep to the far edge of the road, there is no shoulder, and these trucks will suck you into their eddies, especially on such a sloppy day.”
+“Keep to the far edge of the road, there are no shoulders, and these trucks will suck you into their eddies, especially on a sloppy day.”
 He hands me back my passport which I quickly tuck into the waterproof phone case.
 “Buona fortuna, amico mio, peddle hard and be mindful of the canyons.”

 “Grazie,” I say hoping out of respect I pronounced it properly.
 “The priest I met this morning would say you’ll find the gates to heaven unlocked.”